 In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.
 The Group monitors capital on the basis of the gearing ratio.
 This ratio is equal to total liabilities divided by total assets at the end of corresponding year.
-Besides, the Group's strategy, which was unchanged during year ended 31 December 2021 and 2020, was to maintain the gearing ratio within 40%.
+Besides, the Group's strategy, which was unchanged during year ended 31 December 2022 and 2021, was to maintain the gearing ratio within 40%.

-The gearing ratio at 31 December 2021 and 2020 were as follows:
+The gearing ratio as at 31 December 2022 and 2021 were as follows: